Skip to main content

 messages.append(assistant_message)

-# 2. Check and execute the tool call
+# 2. Verification and execution of the tool call

 # ------------------------------------------------